Event callbacks (and error handling in general)

 By setting this to true, you allow cl-async to catch conditions in your app and pass them to the event callback associated with the procedure that triggered the condition.

-, triggered conditions will make their way to the top
+If this is left as nil, triggered conditions will make their way to the top

 level and cause the event loop to exit, cancelling any pending events (unless